 - In the Website Management bar, click Website Settings.

 - In the Traffic Encryption drop-down, choose Strong Security (Always Encrypted).

 Note: To switch plans, visit Changing your billing plan.

 To disable SSL, for example to avoid security certificate errors:

 - In the Website Management bar, click Website Settings under Structure.

 - In the Traffic Encryption drop-down, choose Basic Security (Encrypted Transactions/Login).

-Unlike Squarespace 5, our newest platform, Squarespace 7, offers free SSL certificates for all Squarespace Domains and third-party domains connected to a site.
+Unlike Squarespace 5, our current platform, Squarespace 7, offers free SSL certificates for all Squarespace Domains and third-party domains connected to a site.
 With SSL enabled automatically, your visitors can access a constant, secure connection on every page of your site.
 Using SSL displays a lock icon next to your URL in the browser address bar, showing visitors that the connection is secure.